Dermaplaning Vs. Waxing

 Dermaplaning Process and Recovery

-The dermaplaning process is non-invasive, quick, and does not require any downtime.
+The dermaplaning process is non-invasive, quick, and requires no downtime.

 Dermaplaning can be done once a month for maintenance; however, it is best not to have the treatment done too often, as the skin can become sensitive or too vulnerable.